-Chair: The Chair of the committee shall always be a member of the Merced Division and of the Graduate Group supervising the master's program; no exceptions will be granted for this position.
+General Members (including the Chair): The Chair of the committee shall always be a member of the Graduate Group supervising the master's program.
+Committee members may be non-Academic Senate faculty on an exception-only basis.

-General Members: Non-faculty members (i.e. Professional Researchers) will be considered for general membership on the committee on an exception-only basis.
 The Graduate Dean, on behalf of the Graduate Council, retains sole authority to grant exceptions.
 All such requests must be submitted in writing by the Graduate Group Chair to the Graduate Dean two weeks prior to the examination to allow a reasonable time for review.